 Citi isn’t our favorite transferrable currency, as we find Chase and American Express have better partnerships, overall.
 But there is no question you can find a ton of value when using Citi ThankYou point.

-And with this enhanced bonus of 80,000 points on the Citi Premier Card, ThankYou points are worth a serious look.
+And with this bonus of 60,000 points on the Citi Premier Card, ThankYou points are worth a serious look.

 Click Here to learn more about the Citi Premier Card.